engnr-a/Java-personal-notebooks/Note2.md

 }
 ```

-All the functions java package java.util.function package contains all the four packages explained.
-Hence, instead of\
+The java package `java.util.function` contains all the four packages explained.
+Hence, instead of going through the trouble of\
-going through the trouble of defining it as above, they can be used from this package.
+defining it as above, they can be used from this package.

 **(G) Method References: Static and Instance Methods**

 Method references makes the lambda expressions and statement more readable and compact.
+The most commonly used method reference\
-The most commonly used method reference is static method reference.
+is static method reference.
-1. Example of method reference on the **SSystem class**
+1. Example of method reference on the **System class**
 ```java
 public class Main{
   public static void main(String[] args) {